-Authentication is the process of comparing credentials provided (ex.
-MultiPass username and password) with those on file for authorized individuals.
-Access to several campus resources is protected with single sign-on (SSO) authentication services.
-At Duquesne, SSO allows you to use your MultiPass credentials to sign into several resources at the university.
+Authentication is the process of comparing credentials provided, like your MultiPass username and password, with those on file for authorized individuals.
+Access to many Duquesne online services is protected with single sign-on (SSO) authentication services that require you to sign in with your MultiPass credentials.

-When you access a university resource, such as DORI or Blackboard, you are directed to the standard university web application login page.
-After you enter your MultiPass username and password and click Login, your login credentials are compared to those on file.
+When you access an online service at Duquesne, such as DORI, Blackboard or University email, you are directed to the standard University web application login page.
+After you enter your MultiPass username and password and click Login, your credentials are compared to those on file.
 If you are an authorized user of the service and the credentials provided are correct, you are granted access to the service.

 Federated identity management (FIM) is an arrangement made between multiple enterprises that allows subscribers to use the same login information to obtain access to the networks of all the enterprises in the group.

 With federated identity management, institutions join together in a group—a federation—and agree to trust each other's identity credentials.
 For example, a bank allows you to use your ATM card at the ATM of another bank where you do not have an account.